burdiuz/react-custom-element/README.md

 });
 ```

-Then you have to import this component and use `<my-component>` HTML element.
+Then you have to import(or load in any other way) this component and use `<my-component>` HTML element.

 ```jsx
 import { useEffect, useRef } from "react";